-Figure 7 shows that the mean accuracy achieved by the shortest path rule is the lowest for the WS networks with low rewiring probability, $\beta = 0.1$, where the average shortest path length is considerably longer than in the other networks.
-By contrast, the highest mean accuracy (for fixed link reliability, r) is achieved in BA networks where the average shortest path length is the shortest.
+Fig. 7 shows that the mean accuracy achieved by the shortest path rule is the lowest for the WS networks with low rewiring probability, $\beta = 0.1$, where the average shortest path length is considerably longer than in the other networks.
+By contrast, the highest mean accuracy (for fixed link reliability, r) is achieved in BA networks where distances are shortest.
 These observations agree with Claim 3 which identifies the shortest path length as the key determinant of the expected accuracy for the shortest path rule.
 These findings strongly suggest that the average path length of a network is a key determinant for accuracy of the shortest path rule.